lightstep/opentelemetry-prometheus-sidecar/README.md

 * Filters to avoid reporting specific metric timeseries
 * Specify whether to use use int64 (optional) vs. double (default) protocol encoding

-The sidecar operates by continually (and concurrently) reading the log, refreshing its view of the instrument metadata, transforming the data into OpenTelemetry Protocol metrics, and sending over gRPC to an OpenTelemetry metrics service.
+Sidecar operates by continually:
+1. reading the prometheus WAL log (package retrieval and tail);
+1. refreshing its view of the instrument metadata (package metadata);
+1. transforming WAL samples into OpenTelemetry Protocol(OTLP) metrics (package retrieval);
+1. Sending OTLP metrics to the destination endpoint (package otlp).

+Resources to understand how the WAL log works can be found [here](https://ganeshvernekar.com/blog/prometheus-tsdb-wal-and-checkpoint/).

 ## Installation